turkraft/springfilter/README.md

 Specification<Entity> spec = new FilterSpecification<Entity>(filter);
 ```

-> :information_source: The builder will change in the future in order to be simpler, it currently uses Lombok
+> :construction: The builder will change in the future in order to be simpler, it currently uses Lombok

 ## Syntax